 Life in Danehill During WW2 To commemorate the 75th anniversary of the end of WW2 we are re-publishing the booklet produced by DPHS in the 1970s.
 It is a long document at 40 pages so we have picked out some of the highlights for you.
-The complete document, however, is reproduced below.
+The complete document, however, is available below.
 Some of the highlights are written by the people living in Danehill through the war and paint a stunning picture of the upheaval felt by ordinary people.
-There are fascinating insights from a young woman especially the arrival of so many fit, young soldiers from Canadians to Maories into her life.
-There are two accounts of life changing experiences for small children from the city parachuted into a rural landscape of scary cows, aerial dogfights, non-flushing toilets down the garden and actually being allowed to walk on the grass!
+There are fascinating insights from a young woman, especially the arrival of so many fit, young soldiers from Canadians to Maories into her life.
+There are two accounts of life changing experiences from small children from the city parachuted into a rural landscape of scary cows, aerial dogfights, non-flushing toilets down the garden and actually being allowed to walk on the grass!

 Click on the item to go straight to the section.
 Some links are quite large and take a moment to load.
 Use the back button to return here